 name: str

-geometry: dict # GeoJSON dict structure
+geometry: dict # RFC 7946 GeoJSON structure

 @field_validator("geometry", mode="before")